 Beyond Parallel is a nonpartisan and authoritative analytic vehicle for delivering greater clarity and understanding to policymakers, strategists, and opinion leaders about Korean unification.
 Coming 2016.

 This project will look at China's ultimate objectives on the Korean peninsula.

 The Korea Chair regularly leads delegations for CSIS to South Korea.

 The Korea Platform is an independent and non-partisan publication for informed voices on policy issues related to the United States and the Republic of Korea.
-The Korea Platform is made possible by the generous support of Samsung Electronics America.

 Presenting the Korea Chair Monitor, Impact Players, and daily news headlines.